ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ### 🌟 [delete-bad-ai-transcriptions](../BAT-and-UTIL-files-1/delete-bad-ai-transcriptions):

-This searches for bad karaoke transriptions & deletes them with a configurable prompting level.
+This searches for bad karaoke transriptions in the current folder & deletes them with a configurable prompting level.

 This is automatically run at various points (such as before and/or after creating karaoke files), and should also be run on the entire music collection when the project is completed.